costa-group/forves/README.md

 stored in the files with names `N_RES_SOLC OPT_SIMP.txt` in the `./blocks` directory:

    * `N` is the number of the set of blocks.
-The first file corresponds to the first line of Table 5.1 of the paper, the second file correponds to the second lines of Table 5.1, and so on.
+The first file corresponds to the first line of Table 5.1 of the paper, the second file corresponds to the second line of Table 5.1, and so on.
    * `RES`: resource optimized by `GASOL`, can be `gas` or `size`.
-   * `SOLC OPT`: whether optimizations have been enabled in `solc` or not.
+   * `SOLC OPT`: whether optimizations have been enabled in `solc`.
       Possible values are `opt` (optimizations enabled) or `notopt` (optimizations disabled).
    * `SIMP`: whether simplification rules have been applied by `GASOL` or